swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 1. Add a C++ file with File > New > File from Template…
 2. Check "Also create a header file" if the template doesn't make one.
 3. Add the file to your app target.
 If Xcode offers to create a bridging header, decline it.

-A _bridging header_ and a _module map_ perform the same job of exposing your C++ to Swift, so you only need one.
-This example uses the module map: it's the standard mechanism on macOS, Linux, and Windows, and it also works in Xcode.
+> Note: This article uses a module map instead.
+If a bridging header already exists, or you create one by accident, keep it.
+Deleting the file makes the build fail because Xcode still looks for the bridging header after you remove it.

-Define your class in a header, and add `#include <swift/bridging>` at the top.
-The header ships with the Swift toolchain and the compiler finds it automatically, with no extra search path to set.
+Define your class in `Error.hpp`, and add `#include <swift/bridging>` at the top.
+The `<swift/bridging>` header ships with the Swift toolchain and the compiler finds it automatically, with no extra search path to set.
 The header supplies the bridging macros, including `SWIFT_NAME`, which controls how the class crosses over into Swift.

 Place `SWIFT_NAME` at the end of the declaration you want to rename: for a class, after the closing brace and before the semicolon; for a function, at the end of the declaration.
 Here you rename the class to `CxxErrorExample` so it doesn't collide with Swift's own `Error`.
 The macro only changes the name Swift sees.
 The C++ name stays `Error` for your C++ code.